-Looking after your microbiome doesn’t have to be hard work or super expensive.
+Looking after your microbiome doesn’t have to be hard work.
 Sometimes it can be as simple as making one tiny change to feel the benefits.
 Like getting outside and getting dirty (because soil is full of bacteria!).

 With the help of our Specialist Gastro Dietitian, Dr Sammie Gill, we’ve made a list of nine fun activities to get you through the rest of this month (it feels really long, doesn’t it) and give your gut a helping hand.
 Let’s get started.